REG-Linux/reg-linux.github.io/index.md

       <h1>Turn any device into a purpose-built retro console.</h1>
       <p class="lede">
-        Founded by retro gaming enthusiasts and open source developers, REG Linux turns SBCs, handhelds, laptops, and desktops into polished gaming rigs with curated software grounded in Buildroot, a custom OpenRC init, and official wiki documentation that guides every release.
+        Founded by retro gaming enthusiasts and open source developers, REG Linux turns SBCs, handhelds, laptops, and desktops into polished gaming rigs with curated software grounded in Buildroot, systemd-free system, and official wiki documentation that guides every release.
       </p>
       <div class="hero-cta">